BNN-FSU-Davidson/BNNResearch/README.md

 parameter points and their experimental predictions.

 The BNN is trained using Radford Neal's Software for Flexible Bayesian Modeling and Markov Chain Sampling (fbm).

+train_MPK.sh sets up, trains, and tests a NNN